 It is advisable to make housing arrangements as early as possible as space is very limited for both single and married students.
-For information regarding available offcampus University housing on the Reynolda campus, students should contact Patti Hull, real estate manager, 336.758.5584.
+For information regarding available off-campus University housing on the Reynolda campus, students should contact Hope Jordan, portfolio manager, 336.759.1123.